eleozzr/desc/README.md

 - Visualize the cell clustering results and  the  gene expression patterns.

 <br>
 # Installation

 To install  `desc` package you must make sure that your python version is one of `python3.5.x`, `python3.6.x`.
-If you don’t know the version of python you can check it by
+If you don’t know the version of python you can check it by:

 ```python
 >>>import platform